Hi, what do you want to do?

 Ratios, Rates and Percentages

-In this ratios, rates and percentages worksheet, 6th graders solve 16 different types of problems that include writing each ratio as a decimal and a fraction in lowest terms as a percent.
+In this ratios, rates and percentages activity, 6th graders solve 16 different types of problems that include writing each ratio as a decimal and a fraction in lowest terms as a percent.
 They also arrange numbers in ascending order and...

 Curated OER